A new universal ratio in Random Matrix Theory and chaotic to integrable transition in Type-I and Type-II hybrid Sachdev-Ye-Kitaev models: Type-I Hybrid Sachdev-Ye-Kitaev models

-In the $ J=0 $ limit, the $ q=2 $ SYK breaks the particle-hole symmetry.
+In the $ J=0 $ limit, the $ q=2 $ SYK $H_{M2}$ breaks the PH symmetry Eq.\ref{PH}.
 It is non-interacting, so must be integrable.
-Its energy level statistics (ELS) satisfies the Poisson distribution \cite{Mald,Gross,randomM}.
-Its single particle density of state (DOS) satisfies the semi-circle law \cite{Gross}.
-Its low energy excitation level spacing is $ \sim 1/N $, the quasi-particle picture holds.
-Its $ T=0 $ entropy $ s_0$ vanishes.
-This is very similar to the $ U(1)/Z_2 $ Dicke model \cite{u1largen,gold,comment,strongED,KAM} in the $ U(1) $ limit ( inside the superradiant phase ) where the ELS also satisfies the Poisson distribution, its single particle low energy excitation level spacing is also $ \sim D \sim 1/N $.
+Its single particle density of state (DOS) satisfies the semi-circle law \cite{Gross}, while its many body ELS satisfies the Poisson distribution \cite{Mald,Gross,randomM}.
+Its many body low or high energy excitation level spacing is $ \sim 1/N $, the low energy quasi-particle picture holds.
+Its $ T=0 $ entropy density $ s_0$ vanishes.
+This is very similar to the $ U(1)/Z_2 $ Dicke model \cite{u1largen,gold,comment,strongED,KAM} in the $ U(1) $ limit (inside the superradiant phase) where the many body ELS also satisfies the Poisson distribution, and the low energy excitation level spacing is also $ \sim D \sim 1/N $ where $ D $ is the phase diffusion constant.